-- Video reversal: Do not get scared of thinking backwards.
+- Video reversal: Do not get scared of thinking backward.
 More often than not, I have my video footage playback in the reverse.
-When it comes to drones and especially DJI Phantoms, it is easier to fly backwards at a faster pace and without the propellers getting in the way of the shot.
+When it comes to drones and especially DJI Phantoms, it is easier to fly backward at a faster pace and without the propellers getting in the way of the shot.
 Reverse this and you get a cool shot.
 Ensure that there are no people or waves in the shot or else it will look quite eccentric to be honest.

 - Get weird: When I say do not get eccentric, at the same time, I also want you to be a bit lunatic!
 Majority of the drone videos are nothing but lovely video footage captured from the sky.
 That’s quite exhilarating.
 Sometimes, from the audience’s perspective, it can be really nice to have a video that is different and kind of weird.
 Mix the barrel rolls with the handheld shots from the ground.
 Flip the image to make the heads of your audience roll as well.

 - Color and optical correction: When your video footage comes out of the camera, it is half baked.
-If you can, capture the footage in flat more or protune to get some leverage in terms of color correction in the post production stage.
+If you can, capture the footage in the flat more or protune to get some leverage in terms of color correction in the post-production stage.
 Adjust the contrast, grade your video and embellish it.
 It will get incredibly better.
 I promise you!
 You should also optically correct the video.
 Most of the video will contain the dreaded fish-eye effect.
 It will appear as if it was captured through a hotel door.
-You can apply the Optical Correct plugin that is found in most of the video editing software.
+You can apply the Optical Correct plugin that is found in most video editing software.
 You can view this tutorial for some insight.
 Here is a tip for the professionals: click the Optimal Pixel checkbox.
 It will bow the top and bottom of your video footage.
 Then modify the frame and canvas size of your footage to get the optimum resolution.

-3 – Background score
+3 – Background score of a Drone Film

-Here is an ungraded and graded footage for you along with the final one with music in the background.
+Here is ungraded and graded footage for you along with the final one with music in the background.